sitescript/Equicord/README.md

 - Husk by nin0dev
 - Identity by Samwich
 - IgnoreTerms by D3SOX
+- ImagePreview by Creations
 - InRole by nin0dev
 - IrcColors by Grzesiek11
 - IRememberYou by zoodogood
-- ImagePreview by Creations
 - Jumpscare by Surgedevs
 - JumpToStart by Samwich
 - KeyboardSounds by HypedDomi
 - KeywordNotify by camila314 & x3rt
-- LimitMiddleClickPaste by nobody (Dev didnt put an author)
+- LimitMiddleClickPaste by no dev listed
 - LoginWithQR by nexpid
-- MediaDownloader by Colorman (Discord desktop only)
 - MediaPlaybackSpeed by D3SOX
 - Meow by Samwich
 - MessageColors by Hen